 The last decade has produced an amazing growth of organic research projects at both public land-grant universities and private institutions.
-The Organic Research Forum helps bring that research directly to the organic farmers.
+The Organic Research Forum at the MOSES Conference helps bring that research directly to organic farmers.
 The Organic Research Forum is a unique opportunity for farmers, students and researchers to connect and discuss current issues in organic agricultural research.

 Organic Research Forum Workshops

 The conference will highlight several workshops where researchers, and often the organic farmers that assisted, will present the findings and implications of their recent work.
 We have selected a broad range of agronomic, horticultural and livestock research projects from several research institutions throughout the Midwest and beyond.

 Does It Pay to Irrigate Pasture Here?

 Presenter: Tom Kriegl, UW Center for Dairy Profitability

 Many dairy and livestock operations use management intensive rotational grazing for controlling feed costs.
 Yet many believe the cost of irrigation can’t be justified for pasture.
 Considering that many pastures are dominated by grasses that are not drought tolerant, and we’ve seen a substantial increase in agricultural commodity and input prices since 2006, it’s worth looking at the economic feasibility of irrigating pasture in the Upper Midwest.

 E.U.
 Organic Vegetable Production Innovations

 Explore innovations in organic vegetable systems in Italy, which has over 48,000 organic farms and an extensive support system (government, research, and private certification associations) to assist organic farmers in the transition and beyond.
 We’ll also discuss details on new roller-crimpers, vegetable varieties, and climate mitigation studies.